Bisections and cocycles on Hopf algebroids: Bisections and cocycles on ES-Hopf algebroids

-By Lemma \ref{lem. vertical bisection of es bialgebroid} and Prop \ref{propgauge} we can see there is also a group isomorphism between vertical bundle automorphisms or `gauge transformations' and $\tZ^{1}(H, P)$.
-More precisely, for any vertical bundle automorphism $F$, we define $f\in \tZ^{1}(H, P)$ by
+Combining Propositions~\ref{propgauge} and~\ref{lem. vertical bisection of es bialgebroid}, we also have a group isomorphism between vertical bundle automorphisms or `gauge transformations' and $\tZ^{1}(H, P)$.
+Given a vertical bundle automorphism $F$, the corresponding $f\in \tZ^{1}(H, P)$ is given by

-Conversely, let $f\in \tZ^{1}(H, P)$, then $F(a):=a_{0}f(a\o )$ is a vertical gauge transformation.
-This is the same as in the extended version in \cite[Prop.
-2.2]{Ma:dia} where we drop the displayed condition in $\tZ^1(H,P)$ in favour of convolution-invertibility.
-We also have:
+for all $h\in H$.
+Conversely, if $f\in \tZ^{1}(H, P)$ then $F(a):=a_{\scriptscriptstyle{(0)}}f(a\o )$ is a vertical gauge transformation.
+This is in keeping with the classical geometry where equivariant functions on the total space correspond to gauge transformations.
+More generally, we have: